TYPES OF FEDERAL FINANCIAL AID AVAILABLE AT AAMI

 |Name of Aid||Type of Aid||College Expenses Covered||Annual Limits||Special Requirements|

-|Federal Pell Grant||Grant||Tuition; fees; books; educational expenses||$6,095; award amount based on need and determined by EFC||Student may not have a bachelor’s or advanced degree
+|Federal Pell Grant||Grant||Tuition; fees; books; educational expenses||$6,495 award amount based on need and determined by EFC||Student may not have a bachelor’s or advanced degree *Subject to lifetime limits|

 |Federal Direct Subsidized & Unsubsidized Loans||Loan||Tuition; fees; books; educational expenses||Dependent: $5,500 – No more than $3,500 may be in subsidized loans; 2nd year dependent limit $6,500 with no more than $4,500 in subsidized Independent: $9,500 – No more than $3,500 may be in subsidized loans; 2nd year independent limit $10,500 with no more than $4,500 in subsidized Actual award amounts based on Cost of Attendance and subsidized portions determined by EFC||Enroll in at least 6 credit hours Complete online entrance counseling Complete online master promissory note **Subject to lifetime limits All loans MUST be repaid|

 |***Federal Parent PLUS Loan (Dependent Students Only)||Loan||Tuition; fees; books; educational expenses||Parents may borrow up to the Cost of Attendance less any other aid the student receives||Enroll in at least 6 credit hours Complete online parent loan application Complete online master promissory note All loans MUST be repaid|

-* A student can receive the Pell Grant only up to 12 full-time semesters or the equivalent.
+- * A student can receive the Pell Grant only up to 12 full-time semesters or the equivalent.

-** Lifetime Direct Loan Limits: Dependent – $31,000 with no more than $23,000 in subsidized; Independent – $57,500 with no more than $23,000 in subsidized.
+- ** Lifetime Direct Loan Limits: Dependent – $31,000 with no more than $23,000 in subsidized; Independent – $57,500 with no more than $23,000 in subsidized.

-*** Dependent students whose parents are unable to obtain a PLUS Loan may be eligible for additional Stafford Loan amounts.
+- *** Dependent students whose parents are unable to obtain a PLUS Loan may be eligible for additional Stafford Loan amounts.